mythology-and-legends-in-warfare

 Psychological Mechanisms: Why Germanic Chants Terrified Enemies

 Modern psychology provides a robust framework for understanding the terror Germanic battle chants could inspire.
-The phenomenon is multi-layered, involving instinctive, emotional, and social responses.
+The phenomenon is multi-layered, involving instinctive, emotional, and social responses that worked together to destabilize even the most disciplined opposition.

 The Acoustic Startle Response